blevesearch/blevesearch.github.io-hugo/content/docs/Query.md

 * should - result documents should satisfy at least `minShould` of these queries
 * must not - result documents must not satisfy any of these queries

-The `minShould` value is configurable, but defaults 1 if there is at least 1 should query.
+The `minShould` value is configurable, defaults to 0.

 ### Numeric Range